Who they are

 A fundraising hub is a tool created by Qgiv to track fundraising from multiple sources in a single place.
 Users can track fundraising from individual donation forms, peer-to-peer events, and other sources all on one page to make showing progress toward their overall campaign goals simple and convenient.

-Special Olympics Chicago uses their Fundraising Hub as the main event page for their Polar Plunge.
+Special Olympics Chicago used their Fundraising Hub as the main event page for their Polar Plunge.
 From this page, users can register as a ComEd, Peoples Gas, or Jackson plunger.
 There are three buttons on the right side of the Fundraising Hub for this purpose, and clicking a specific button takes you to the registration form for that particular classification.

 This makes their Fundraising Hub a one-stop shop for all of their plungers, and they can track fundraising progress toward their goal using the same page.